Powerlated/pandocs/content/Video_Display.md

 When the LCD Controller is drawing the screen it is directly reading from Video Memory (VRAM) and from the Sprite Attribute Table (OAM).
 During these periods the Game Boy CPU may not access the VRAM and OAM.
-That means, any attempts to write to VRAM/OAM are ignored (the data remains unchanged).
+As a result, attempts to write to VRAM/OAM are ignored (the data remains unchanged).
 And any attempts to read from VRAM/OAM will return undefined data (typically a value of FFh).